Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Main Results

 \subsection{Optimal Resource Allocation}

-In this subsection, we present an interesting application of our model and algorithms developed above, namely optimal allocation of path capacity.
+In this subsection, we present a practical application of our model and algorithms developed above, namely optimal allocation of path capacity.

-We assume that each node $i$ in the path has a finite memory, denoted by $Q_i$.
+We assume that each node $i$ in the path has a finite memory capacity, denoted by $Q_i$.
 To generate elementary link entanglements, two adjacent nodes $i$ and $i+1$ must allocate the same number of memories, denoted by $m_i$, which satisfies

-Clearly, the capacity $c_{i,i+1}$ is an increasing function of $m_i$, which could be nonlinear depending on quantum and classical channel frequencies, rate count and resolution of detectors, efficiency of memory management among other factors.
-Note that when these frequencies and resolutions are high enough and the number of memory is not too large, then it is reasonable to approximate this relation by a linear function.
+Clearly, the capacity $c_{i,i+1}$ is an increasing function of $m_i$, which could be nonlinear depending on quantum and classical channel frequencies, rate count and resolution of detectors, and efficiency of memory management among other factors.
+Note that when these frequencies and resolutions are high enough and the number of memories is not too large, then it is reasonable to approximate this relation by a linear function.
 We will validate this point later in the simulation section below.
 We are interested in the following problem:

-\textbf{Link memory allocation}: \textit{Given memory capacities of the nodes in the path, how to allocate them to each link to maximize the path throughput.}
+\textbf{Link Memory Allocation}: \textit{Given memory capacities of the nodes in the path, how to allocate them to each link to maximize the path throughput.}

 This problem is related to our main problem \textbf{Optimal Swapping Order} above because, when link capacities change, the optimal swapping order is likely to change.
-Mathematically, we want to solve the following integer optimization:
+Technically, we want to solve the following integer optimization problem:

-Clearly, solving this problem exactly is even harder than finding an optimal swapping order because of an additional layer of hardness in the integer-constraints of the memory allocations.
-We leave finding an efficient algorithm for solving this problem as future work but note here a heuristic that is amenable to scenarios where nodes have small memory capacity.
+Clearly, solving this problem exactly is even more challenging than finding an optimal swapping order because of additional complexity due to the integer-constraints of the memory allocations.
+We leave finding an efficient algorithm for solving this problem as future work but note here a heuristic that is amenable to scenarios where nodes have small memory capacities.
 Specifically, as the s-score as well as throughput is increasing in the capacity of the links, an optimal memory allocation will be at an extreme point of the constraint set.
 As a result, we can apply our greedy swapping heuristic at all the extreme points and find one with highest swapping score.